How to Apply for a Grant

 Vital Checks

-• The award will help pupils in a Hertfordshire state-funded secondary school.
+• You are a Hertfordshire state-funded secondary or special school.

-• Your project helps teaching/learning in one (or more) of our focus areas - STEM, PE or Learning to Learn.
+• You are improving learning in one or more of our focus areas (STEM, PE or Learning to Learn).

-Due to limited funds and our priorities, there are a number of projects/items that we do not, or very rarely, approve:
+In line with our application criteria and achieving maximum learning from our limited budget, there are a number of projects that we do not, or very rarely, approve:

-• Non-specified items/courses/events. e.g. "to buy science equipment" or "to purchase a range of fiction books".
-Successful applications need to be for specific items/training/events etc for a project to improve teaching and learning effectiveness (inc. motivation) and/or extend the school’s current offering of subjects and activities.
-We need to know the specific items, their ex-VAT prices and have a link to them.
+• Non-specified items/courses/events. e.g. "to buy science equipment" .
+Successful applications need to be for specific resources to improve teaching and learning effectiveness (inc. motivation) and/or extend the school’s current offering of subjects and activities.

 • Buy/replace large amounts of core equipment or course textbooks.
 As important as these are, we wouldn't be able to keep up with demand.
-Specialist textbooks/workbooks that will enhance learning/skills in a particular topic area because of a specific need will have a much better chance of funding.
+Specialist textbooks/workbooks that will enhance learning/skills in a particular topic area because of an identified need will have a much better chance of funding.

-• Transport Costs: Although we fully appreciate pupils have to get to a venue, we cannot justify granting large transport costs in terms of our application criteria.
-We will, however, consider a maximum contribution towards transport of 25% of the rest of the bid if the trip comprehensively meets our criteria.
+• Transport Costs: Although we fully appreciate pupils have to get to a venue, we cannot justify granting transport costs in terms of our application criteria.

 Application Hints

-• In the "benefit" section, tell us how/why your specific resources/training etc will enhance pupils' learning and motivation/wellbeing.
-This should be supported with any evidence that your project will actually achieve these particular benefits e.g. similar project results in your school or elsewhere, research, pupil voice, pedagogic reasoning etc.
+• Remember to tell us how/why your specific resources/training etc will enhance pupils' learning and motivation/wellbeing to strengthen your application.
+The "benefit" section should be supported with any evidence that your project will actually achieve particular learning benefits e.g. similar project results in your school or elsewhere, research, pupil voice, pegagogic reasoning etc.

 • You are very welcome to email any supporting documentation (e.g. a costs spreadsheet) to gareth@edufunduk.org - just tell us you have done this in the form.